EdwinTriton/WebTask/README.md

 Getting Started

-1. Clone the Repository
+1. Clone the Repository and run the following commands:

    git clone https://github.com/EdwinTriton/WebTask.git

    cd shopping-list-app

-   Open the project in Visual Studio or run the following command to restore the required packages:
+   dotnet restore

-3. Build and Run the Application
+2. Running the Application

-   Build and run the application using: dotnet run
-   Navigate to https://localhost:7113 in your web browser to access the application.
+   Build and run the application using dotnet run then navigate to https://localhost:7113 in your web browser to access the application.

 Using the application: